Skip to main content

 Another important consideration about sandboxes concerns their creation and refresh.

 You can think of a sandbox as a snapshot in time of your production org.
-It’s kind of like a single frame from a movie—while the movie keeps going, you’re pulling out a single image to work from.
+It’s like a single frame from a movie—while the movie keeps going, you’re pulling out a single image to work from.
 When you create a new sandbox, it copies all of the configurations and data you specify at that moment, but it doesn’t keep up with changes until you capture another single moment.

 A sandbox org is like a single frame selected from an ongoing movie